 Established in 1865, the Morongo Indian Reservation was one of nine small reservations created by President Ulysses S. Grant by executive order in 1876.

-With its diversification into non-gaming businesses, the tribe has become the largest private sector employer in the Banning-Beaumont region and is a major contributor to the Tribal Loan Company, LLC.
+With its diversification into non-gaming businesses, the tribe has become the largest private sector employer in the Banning-Beaumont region.